 The following figure demonstrates the system architecture of DTS.

 Each unit in DTS owns a set of workers, which includes primary and backup devices to ensure high availability of the whole system.
 The Disaster Recovery System detects the status of every primary point in real time.
 If interruption occurs, DTS immediately switches the task to the backup points, and continues the task flow from where it is stopped.

 A complete data migration process in DTS consists of three stages: schema migration, existing data migration, and incremental replication.
-If all three stages are performed when creating a data migration task, zero downtime data migration is achieved.
+If you want to perform zero downtime data migration, all these stages are required when creating the data migration task.